dalbom/thin-film-diffusion/README.md

 `python data\combine_data.py --material PMMA --path c:\dev\ThinFilm\PMMA`

+Uncomment `rename_files(dataset_path)` is recommended for the first time if you want the filenames to be '%04d.png'.

 Note that I manually removed '(0.001)' at the end of each directory in the PS dataset because it is a redundant information.

 Then you can generate train/test splits for the dataset using this command: